eds-101/eds-101/README.md

 ### Hi there 👋
-## Edeman George

-I've recently graduated from Makers Academy Software Engineering bootcamp and working towards my first role as a junior developer.
+My name is Ed and I've recently graduated from Makers Academy Software Engineering bootcamp and working towards my first role as a junior developer.

 Thanks for visiting, please feel free to [view my Github CV](https://github.com/eds-101/CV).